14 Things You Can Do During British Food Fortnight

 1. When you are shopping make a special effort to seek out British food.
 Pause when you select your food from the supermarket aisle.
 Look at the label.
 Does it tell you where the food has come from?
 Does it provide a description of who produced it?
 And if it is imported, is there a British equivalent in-season?

-When looking to purchase products, keep an eye out for marks such as the Red Tractor logo
+When looking to purchase products, keep an eye out for logos and marks.

 Visit our logos and marks page for further information on certification.

 2. Enter a competition.
 Keep an eye on the Love British Food Facebook feed for some fantastic chances to win and encourage everyone

 who is organising a British Food Fortnight activity to enter our competition.
 Run in conjunction with the Telegraph, our annual search is for communities

 3. Shop in local butchers, greengrocers, farm shops and markets that source locally and will be able to tell you a little about the

 person who produced the food you are purchasing.

 4. Join in online by telling us about your favourite British Food on Facebook and Twitter and tagging #LoveBritishFood.